tmtmtm/bashible/README.md

 ```bash
 import /etc/my/functions.sh
 ```
-note: using "source" is not sufficient; sourced functions are not populated into child processes (when another playbooks are called from the parent one), also are not usable after sudo which usually cleans environment variables (so even if functions have been exported).
+note: using "source" is not sufficient; sourced functions are not populated into child processes (when another blebooks are called from the parent one), also are not usable after sudo which usually cleans environment variables (so even if functions have been exported).

 TODO